Interview: Ask Jimmy Wales What You Will 161

 advice on starting a web community?
 (Score:2)

 My Master's paper for my academic specialty is a proposal for a computer system that would allow a common activity in this field to happen on a sort of centralized website.
 I think my idea is fairly detailed and good, but a lot of the people and institutions in my field aren't very computer-savvy.
-I don't think I am a good enough programmer to build the entire thing myself -- it doesn't have to ultimately be Wikipedia-size, but if successful, it would have several tens of thousands of users, and things like
+I don't think I am a good enough programmer to build the entire thing myself -- it doesn't have to ultimately be Wikipedia-size, but if successful, it would have several tens of thousands of users, and things like security would be important.

 Does Wikipedia Make People Smarter?
 (Score:3)